Who this guidance is for

 All children have a right to play, to learn and to access experiences that meet their physical, social, emotional and cultural needs, and they have a right to associate with their peers.
 In line with Scotland's commitment to Getting It Right For Every Child, children also have the right to the best possible health, with their best interests a top priority in all decisions and actions that affect them.
 Adults, of course, also have fundamental rights in relation to their health and wellbeing.
-These important rights and considerations have all been factored into the development of a framework for reopening and delivering ELC services.
+These important rights and considerations have all been factored into the development of a framework for delivering ELC services.

-While the vaccination of adults has changed the relative rates of transmission, evidence continues to confirm that younger children are at lower risk of transmission and of clinical disease from COVID-19 than are older children and adults.
+While the vaccination of adults has changed the relative rates of transmission, evidence continues to confirm that younger children are at lower risk of clinical disease from COVID-19 than are older children and adults.
 There is no evidence of any difference in the risk of severe COVID-19 among pre-school, primary and secondary school teachers, relative to other adults of a similar age.
-The decision to prioritise the return to ELC also reflects the crucial role that ELC plays in supporting children’s development, and the challenge of delivering this crucial support remotely.
-While we continue to make progress in suppressing the virus, we must recognise that returning to previously low levels will likely take some more weeks.
-ELC settings must therefore place very high priority on reinforcing the mitigations set out in this guidance.
+While we continue to make progress in suppressing the virus, ELC settings must place very high priority on reinforcing the mitigations set out in this guidance.

 This guidance provides principles to help you make decisions based on the best available evidence to help you operate in a changed context.
 It will not provide the specific answer to every circumstance which may arise, but it will provide the basis upon which you can use your professional judgement to make a decision.

 If the circumstances of the epidemic in Scotland change, further changes to public health measures may be required and will be clearly notified to the sector.
-We will engage with sector representatives to ensure that any immediate changes are communicated to the sector as quickly as possible.
+The Scottish Government will engage with sector representatives to ensure that any immediate changes are communicated to the sector as quickly as possible.